Skip to Content

 While you can only visit Westcave Waterfall on a guided tour, they are offered on the weekends.

-Pro Tip: Make your reservation well in advance as tours to Westcave Preserve Falls, round Mountain, and Westcave Preserve fill up fast!
+Pro Tip: Make your reservation well as tours to Westcave Preserve Falls, Round Mountain, and Westcave Preserve fill up fast!

 You can make reservations easily on their website.